AuReMe/esmecata/README.md

 * `--all-proteomes`: download all proteomes (reference and non-reference)

-By default, esmecata will try to downlaod the reference proteomes associated with a taxon.
+By default, esmecata will try to download the reference proteomes associated with a taxon.
 But if you want to download all the proteomes associated with a taxon (either if they are non reference proteome) you can use this option.
-Without this option non-reference proteoems can also be used if no reference proteomes are found.
+Without this option non-reference proteomes can also be used if no reference proteomes are found.

 * `-l/--limit-proteomes`: choose the number of proteomes that will lead to the used of the selection of a subset of proteomes